ntu-aris/MMAUD/README.md

 # Citation
 If you use some resource from this data suite, please cite it as
-@article{yuan2024mmaud,
-  title={MMAUD: A Comprehensive Multi-Modal Anti-UAV Dataset for Modern Miniature Drone Threats}, author={Yuan, Shenghai and Yang, Yizhuo and Nguyen, Thien Hoang and Nguyen, Thien-Minh and Yang, Jianfei and Liu, Fen and Li, Jianping and Wang, Han and Xie, Lihua}, journal={arXiv preprint arXiv:2402.03706}, year={2024}
-}

 ```
 @article{nguyen2022ntu,
   title     = {MMAUD: A Comprehensive Multi-Modal Anti-UAV Dataset for Modern Miniature Drone Threats},